bwesterf5/agility17dns_docs/index.rst

 -  Your new dns-logging profile should now have all options enabled.

-TASK 2 – Create a DNS Profile
+Exercise 1.3 – Create a DNS Profile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  A DNS profile tells the DNS Listener how to process DNS traffic. >